Kotyark Industries Limited Sets a Benchmark in the Bio Diesel Sector with Verra Carbon Credit Certification - www.lokmattimes.com

 Kotyark Industries Limited Sets a Benchmark in the Bio Diesel Sector with Verra Carbon Credit Certification

-PNN Vadodara (Gujarat) [India], March 4: Kotyark Industries Limited is thrilled to announce its recent achievement of being accredited ...
+Vadodara (Gujarat) [India], March 4: Kotyark Industries Limited is thrilled to announce its recent achievement of being accredited under ...

 Vadodara (Gujarat) [India], March 4: Kotyark Industries Limited is thrilled to announce its recent achievement of being accredited under Verra, the globally recognised standard for carbon certification.
 This landmark accomplishment earmarks Kotyark as the first Indian company in the Bio Diesel sector to be acknowledged this achievement.